Interesting facts and ideas for your own excursion in the Norwegian capital

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Oslo, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Oslo, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 This means that if you book in good time, a large number of excursions can be arranged on your own.

 A small preselection of independent tour operators